 Oakland's existing Citizens' Police Review Board has been around for more than three decades.
 It is staffed with four investigators, but has never been the primary resource for residents to bring police complaints and has never had the resources to tackle more than a handful of cases.
 Last year, it handled 80.

-In San Francisco, by comparison, the Office of Civilian Complaints -- an all-civilian team the same size and a little more than half the cost of Oakland's sworn staff in IAD -- took in about 850 complaints for about 2,300 officers,
+In San Francisco, by comparison, the Office of Civilian Complaints -- an all-civilian team the same size and a little more than half the cost of Oakland's sworn staff in IAD -- took in about 850 complaints for about 2,300 officers, or about a single complaint for every three officers.

 Adding to the task in Oakland is the city's settlement with the federal government over the Riders scandal.
 In that 2003 settlement, OPD committed to dozens of reforms.
 Federal monitors said in April that after eight years, an unacceptable number of those reforms remain uncompleted, and most are at least partly the responsibility of IAD.
 The judge in that case has gone so far as to threaten putting Oakland police under a receivership, which would place the department in federal control.